For Cycle Sprogs who take their MTBing seriously, we've found some serious MTB'sRead More

-BUY SECONDHAND: Thanks to their German engineering, Cube Bikes tend to last a long time.
+BUY SECONDHAND: Thanks to their robust build quality, Cube Bikes tend to last a long time.
 Hence it's often possible to get a great bargain secondhand Cube kids bike on Ebay.
 Cube have a bewildering range of models each year, so check the specification carefully so you know what you're buying.
 Some of their smaller bikes have a rear coaster brake, which is popular on the continent but not particularly common on UK bikes.

 Tredz have kindly given us a 10% discount code for Cycle Sprog readers.
 There are a number of brands excluded, but these links will take you to the bikes included in the deal.
 All you have to do is add the code SPROG10 at checkout to get the additional discount (on top of any discounts already being offered)